Scrum Events Cheat Sheets

 - Make sure that the Scrum events happen: Scrum Master

-- Keep the meetings within the time box: Scrum Master
+- Keep the events within the time box: Scrum Master

 - Make sure that the Product Backlog is refined by the time of the Sprint Planning.
-Invite for a Refinement Meeting if needed: Product Owner
+Invite for Refinement if needed: Product Owner

 - Impediments are actionable and acted upon: Scrum Master

-- Scaling: The cheat sheets are compatible with scaled version of Scrum, e.g. Scrum@Scale or SAFe.
-For scaled Scrum, the sheets should be modified a bit by keeping in mind the scaled artifacts (e.g. higher level backlogs) and scaled roles (e.g. Chief Product Owner, Product Manager, …).
+- Scaling: The cheat sheets are compatible with scaled versions of Scrum, e.g. Scrum@Scale or SAFe.
+For scaled Scrum, the sheets should be modified a bit by keeping in mind the scaled artifacts (e.g. higher level backlogs, if any) and scaled roles (e.g. Chief Product Owner, SAFe Product Manager, …).

-- Buffer: I like to apply a “maintenance and support buffer” with my teams.
-This is a capacity reserve kept solely to be able to react on unforeseen (at the moment of the Sprint Planning) and thus unplannable topics which need immediate attention.
-These are tasks like critical bug-fixing, infrastructure fixing, user support, ad-hoc refactoring, etc…
+- Buffer: This refers to the “interrupt buffer” (or “maintenance and support buffer”) auxiliary Scrum pattern.
+The Buffer is a capacity reserve kept solely to be able to react on unforeseen (at the moment of the Sprint Planning) and thus unplanned topics which need immediate attention, i.e. which have higher priority than the other Sprint Backlog Items.
+These are tasks like critical bug-fixing, infrastructure fixing, user support, etc…

 - Planning Poker: The sheets reflect my personal preference to do Planning Poker with physical cards.
 There are other methods and tools that could work just as well for you.

-- Kaizen: A single process improvement action that will be in the focus of the Team during the Sprint.
+- Kaizen: A single improvement action on the way the team works, that will be in the focus of the Team during the Sprint.

 - Satisfaction Metric: I use standard Uno cards for recording the individual and team satisfaction.
 Meaning of the numbers: 5 – OK, 1 – Nothing stops me from quitting tomorrow, 9 – I’m actively pushing my friends and family to join the team/company.
 1 — 3: Not satisfied, 4 — 6: OK, 7 — 9: Satisfied.
 Note: You shouldn’t handle the Satisfaction Metric as it would be some objective metric — it is very subjective by nature.
 But it’s a great conversation starter for the Retro.

-- Scrum Board: This can be any well-visible, single or multiple information radiator(s), like a physical Scrum or Kanban Board or a virtual board in a project management system.
+- Scrum Board: This can be any well-visible, single or multiple information radiator(s), like a physical Scrum Board, a virtual board in a project management system or a simple shared text file on a wiki system.

 Jeff Sutherland, Ken Schwaber, The Scrum Guide; Link